 Risks associated with all surgeries include:

 - Infection at the site of surgery

 - Reaction to anaesthesia or other medications administered

 Other than knee arthroscopy, at One Ashford Hospital we perform many different surgeries on patient’s knees, including minimally invasive knee replacements and revision of existing knee replacements.
 At One Healthcare we can book you in to see a specialist Orthopaedic knee surgeon for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Knee Arthroscopy treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital

 - Access to leading Consultants within 48 hours*